AndiKleini/Training_ArcLayers_Java_SpeedCalculation/README.md

 ## Split up presentation, calculation and storage in dedicated methods

-The goal of this first refatoring step is to create dedicated methods for presentation, calculation and storage.
+The goal of this first refatoring step is creating dedicated methods for presentation, calculation and storage.
 One can review a proper solution on the branch "refactor_layers_as_methods".

 ## Move afore created methods to dedicated classes and apply interfaces

-The goal of this second refatoring step is to create dedicated classes for presentation, calculation and storage.
+The goal of this second refatoring step is creating dedicated classes for presentation, calculation and storage.
 Additionally proper interfaces should be defined.
 One can review a proper solution on the branch "refactor_layers_as_classes".